Codename: Kyril: Production

 Edward Woodward had a heart attack towards the end of filming, which incapacitated him for several months.
 Because of a director's strike, his prior filming on the American television series The Equalizer, where he spent months of gruelling 18-hour days, had not been completed until three days before his first day of filming in England for Codename: Kyril.
 The absence of a rest break after the exhausting American schedule apparently led to his heart attack.
 The heart attack occurred on 28 July 1987, two weeks before filming ended.
 To compensate, his character was written out of one scene, and in two others doubles were used and Woodward's voice added later.

-Broadcast, video, and DVD
+Release

 Codename: Kyril aired over two consecutive nights in the UK on ITV in March 1988, and similarly in the U.S. on Showtime in April 1988.
 In Australia, it aired in June 1989 on Seven Network.

 Due to a transmission error at the time of the original UK broadcast on ITV, three minutes of the programme were missing for British viewers in 1988.
 That footage contains information critical to the plot: MI6 operative Peter Jackson (Hugh Fraser) tells Laurence Sculby (Richard E. Grant) that he must pretend to be a Russian agent in order to gain Kyril's confidence, and tells Sculby to use the words "for the love of the Motherland" as a code phrase to convince him.